ciarangriffin93/KicksOnFire/README.md

 Kicksofire’s e-commerce store is performing well, but the team is committed to enhancing the shopping experience even further.
 An exciting update will involve revamping the hero images on the homepage to feature a diverse range of products for men, women, and kids.
 Each hero image will spotlight popular items—such as sleek men's sneakers, trendy women's footwear, and stylish kids' shoes—while also introducing improved sizing options like 6, 7, 8, and 9 for kids' products.
 These changes aim to create a visually engaging and user-friendly shopping journey for every customer.

+These changes are part of our ongoing effort to create a more user-friendly and visually engaging shopping journey.
+By broadening product representation and offering more precise sizing options, we aim to cater to a wider demographic and provide a tailored experience for all customers, making it easier for them to find products that match their personal style and needs.

+In addition to these visual enhancements, the team is also working on improving site navigation and product filtering options to make it even easier for customers to discover the perfect items, quickly and efficiently.
+The goal is to build a seamless and enjoyable experience from the moment customers land on the homepage to the final stages of checkout.

 ## Tools & Technologies Used